 Tax Optimization: Keep in mind that there may be some situations in which it is financially beneficial to the executor to forgo any fees.
 Since executor compensation is taxable, and inheritances are generally not taxable, if the entire estate (or a large portion of it) is going to be inherited by the executor, you may end up with more after-tax value if you forgo explicit executor compensation.

-Generally, any executor compensation is paid during the final stages of estate distribution, as one of the last things the executor does.
+Timing: Generally, any executor compensation is paid during the final stages of estate distribution, as one of the last things the executor does.
 Be careful in situations in which there is not enough to pay yourself and all other outstanding debts, as this may expose you to legal issues.
-However, note that in some states, executor compensation has precedence over almost all other debts (for example, in NY, only funeral expenses have a higher precedence).
+However, in most states, executor compensation has precedence over almost all other debts (for example, in NY, only funeral expenses have a higher precedence).

 A will can specify almost any approach imaginable to calculating executor compensation, but if the will doesn't specify the approach, then compensation must be calculated according to state-specific laws, which can sometimes be vague, and sometimes quite complex.
 Common calculation approaches include:

 (e.g., 4% of CA estates <$100K, as per California Probate Code, §§ 10800-10805)

 (e.g., 5% of amounts received or paid out in cash for TX estates, as per Texas Estates Code § 352.002)

 - Charges for Services Rendered

 (e.g., hourly service billing for IL estates, as per Illinois Compiled Statutes Chapter 755 §5-27-1)

 (e.g., an executor for an Ohio estate is also entitled to 1% of the value of any unsold real estate, as per Ohio Revised Code § 2113.35)